 Use a moisture meter

 Remember when reading the previous section that this process will take a significant amount of time.

-You must also remember that the wood piece will have a moisture content of around 25 to 30% after dried as usual.
+As usual, you must also remember that the wood piece will have a moisture content of around 25 to 30% after drying.
 To begin with, you must decide how you will use the piece which is in question.

 To begin with, you must target how heavy and sturdy the piece of wood is since we are dealing with weight, density, and hardness.